Relintai/pandemonium_engine_docs/usage/animation/cutout_animation.md

 ~~~~~~~~~~~~~~

 The following section will be a collection of tips for creating animation for
 your cutout rigs.
-For more information on how the animation system in Godot
+For more information on how the animation system in Pandemonium
 works, see `doc_introduction_animation`.

 Setting keyframes and excluding properties